Abra (province): Spanish colonial era

-Originally the area was called El Abra de Vigan ("The Opening of Vigan").
-During the British Occupation of the Philippines Gabriela Silang and her army fled to Abra from Ilocos and continued the revolt begun by her slain husband Diego Silang.
-She was captured and hanged by the Spanish in 1763.
+Originally, the area was called El Abra de Vigan ("The Opening of Vigan").
+During the British Occupation of the Philippines, Gabriela Silang and her army fled to Abra from Ilocos and continued the revolt begun by her slain husband Diego Silang.
+She was captured and hanged by authorities in 1763.

-In 1818 the Ilocos region was divided into Ilocos Norte and Ilocos Sur.
-On October 9, 1846 Abra became an independent province with the capital and residence of the provincial governor located in Bucay.
-In 1863 the capital was transferred to Bangued, the province's oldest town.
+In 1818, the Ilocos region was divided into Ilocos Norte and Ilocos Sur.
+On October 9, 1846, Abra became an independent province with the capital and residence of the provincial governor located in Bucay.
+In 1863, the capital was transferred to Bangued, the province's oldest town.
 It remained so until the arrival of the Americans in 1899.

-American period
+American occupation

-In 1908 the Philippine Commission annexed Abra into Ilocos Sur in an attempt to resolve Abra's financial difficulties.
-On March 9, 1917 the Philippine Assembly re-established Abra as a province under Act 2683.
+In 1908, the Philippine Commission annexed Abra into Ilocos Sur in an attempt to resolve Abra's financial difficulties.
+On March 9, 1917, the Philippine Assembly re-established Abra as a province under Act 2683.

-World War II

-In 1942 Japanese forces occupied the Philippines and seized Abra.

-Abra was liberated by the Philippine Commonwealth forces and local Cordilleran guerrillas during the Battle of Abra in 1945 at the end of the Second World War.

-Modern history
+Japanese occupation

+During World War II, Japanese forces occupied Abra in 1942.
+The province was liberated by Filipino soldiers and guerrillas in 1945.

+Under the Marcos dictatorship

+The beginning months of the 1970s marked a period of turmoil and change in the Philippines, as well as in Abra.
+During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of public works projects.
+This caused the Philippine economy took a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which in turn led to a period of economic difficulty and social unrest.

+With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
+This period in Philippine history is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.
+In Abra, many of the victims were from the indigenous Itneg people (known then among most lowlanders as the Tingguian people, which is an exonym).
+Numerous human rights abuses against Itnegs were documented in the various Amnesty International missions which allowed to conduct investigations in the country after Marcos had to give in to political pressure.